Coping With Grief & Loss

 Grief can also lead to physical side effects, such as loss of appetite, body aches and pains, and difficulty falling or staying asleep.
 The chronic stress many people experience from grief can increase the risk for heart attack and stroke.

 While you may have a solid support system, there could be aspects of your grief journey you do not want to share with your friends and family.
-A licenced therapist can offer a safe, non-judgmental place to discuss what’s on your mind and provide you with tools to cope with your loss.
+A licenced therapist can offer a safe, non-judgmental place to discuss what’s on your mind and provide you with tools to cope with your loss and thereby heal your grief and loss.

 Sleeplessness is one of the most prevalent physical side effects of mourning.
 And the loss of sleep can negatively affect the immune system, mood, focus, and more.
 Cool it on the afternoon caffeine, and take time to wind down before bed by way of gentle yoga, meditation, reading, or a bath.
 Do your best to keep sleep distractions—like clutter, TV, and your phone (not on sleep mode)—out of your bedroom.